PacktPublishing/Rust-Web-Programming/README.md

 ## Running Code

 The code has to be compiled.
-In order to do this we navigate to the file we want to run.
-For this example we're using ```strings.rs``` in chapter_one.
-Once we've navigated there we compile the file using the ```rustc``` command:
+In order to do this, we navigate to the file we want to run.
+For this example, we're using ```strings.rs``` in chapter_one.
+Once we've navigated there, we compile the file using the ```rustc``` command:

 ```
 rustc strings.rs
 ```

-On windows we then run the exe file:
+On Windows, we then run the exe file:

 ```
 .\strings.exe
 ```

-For linux and mac we run using the following:
+For Linux and Mac, we run using the following:

 ```
 ./strings